 Mars produces confectionery, pet food, and other food products.
 QA roles focus on ensuring product safety, quality, and consistency through robust testing protocols and quality management systems.

-Johnson & Johnson, primarily recognized for healthcare products, also manufactures consumer goods such as baby care products and over-the-counter medications.
+Johnson & Johnson, primarily recognized for healthcare products, manufactures consumer goods such as baby care products and over-the-counter medications.
 QA roles involve ensuring product quality, safety, and compliance with regulatory requirements.

 Kraft Heinz is a major player in the food industry, producing a wide range of packaged food and condiments.
 QA roles involve quality controls, product testing, and implementing quality management systems to meet consumer expectations.